-Policy Delivery Body/Mechanism Key Delivery Partners Delivery Target (how much, when, where) Delivery Indicator RD1 - Sustainable Locations for Waste Development ESCC, BHCC, SDNPA Waste industry Minerals industry Strategic facilities located consistent with the approach identified in the Plan.
-Locations of waste facilities consistent with policy.
+Policy Delivery Body/Mechanism Key Delivery Partners Delivery Target (how much, when, where) Delivery Indicator RW1 - Sustainable Locations for ESCC, BHCC, SDNPA Waste industry Strategic facilities located Locations of waste Waste Development Minerals industry consistent with the approach identified in the Plan. facilities consistent with policy.
 Strategic waste facilities developed in the most sustainable locations.
-WMP4 ESCC , BHCC, SDNPA Minerals industry Environment Agency A proportional increase in use of secondary or recycled materials Data about land-won minerals extracted in minerals extracted in the relation to total minerals used.
-Data about land-won minerals extracted in the Plan Area or Identification of locations for mineral infrastructure, processing of secondary minerals, and for recycling of mineral resources.
-Landowners Port Authorities Sufficient primary and secondary within the Plan Area. aggregates provided to the Plan Area.
-Area over plan period landed at ports within the Plan Area.
+WMP4 ESCC , BHCC, SDNPA Minerals industry A proportional increase in use of Data about minerals Data about minerals secondary or recycled materials produced in the Plan Environment Agency in relation to total minerals used.
+Area or imported into Area or imported into Identification of locations for mineral Landowners Sufficient primary and secondary the Plan Area. infrastructure, processing of secondary minerals, and for recycling of mineral Port Authorities aggregates provided to the Plan Area over plan period resources.